NASA-IMPACT/veda-data-pipelines/docker/tif-to-cog/README.md

 # tif-to-cog docker

-Too easy!
-Convert geotiff to cloud-optimized geotiff using rio-cogeo
+Too simple?!
+Convert geotiff to cloud-optimized geotiff using rio-cogeo.

+Also modifies the filename to make the date more template friendly.

 ## Test run.sh